lhartley870/saguaro-bags/README.md

 ## Credits

 ### Code
+The Code Institute Boutique Ado project was heavily relied upon throughout the building of this project.
+In addition:

 * **Profiles forms.py file**
     * Code for the CustomSignUpForm class is based upon code included in an article entitled ['The complete django-allauth guide' by Gajesh](https://dev.to/gajesh/the-complete-django-allauth-guide-la3).
     * Code for validating the first_name and last_name fields in the CustomSignUpForm class so that only letters are allowed was adapted from an answer given by Martijn Pieters and edited by Lord Elrond on [this Stack Overflow post](https://stackoverflow.com/questions/17165147/how-can-i-make-a-django-form-field-contain-only-alphanumeric-characters).